 Cooler months (November through March), however, offer a more intimate experience with special animal encounters and more time with our experts.
-The zoo also tends to be less busy, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!
-Learn more about these visits with the 5 Advantages of Visiting Reptiland this Winter.
+The zoo tends to be less busy as well, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!

 We also offer special events throughout the year, so there really is no “bad time” to visit!
-Here are a few of our recent and upcoming events:
+Here are a few of our annual/recurring events:

 Because we no longer sell food on-site, we encourage you to bring your own to enjoy during your visit!
 We have a few oudoor picnic areas available throughout the zoo, as well as limited indoor seating.